sgong-pdftron/stranger-docs/android/tools/customize-tool-style.md

 ## Customize color in tool color picker board

-Color picker board style are located in `res/values/arrays.xml`, you can customize them by overriding them.
+The color picker board styles are located in `res/values/arrays.xml`, you can customize them by overriding them.

 ### Standard colors
 Used in the color picker **Basic** page.